 Self-blame, in turn, has in recent times expanded to include blaming your mental illness.
 A woman using this approach could therefore believe her lack of professional success is due to her diagnosis of depression, anxiety, PTSD, ADHD, Asperger’s, etc. Additionally, diagnoses can be used to avoid unfavorable working conditions, for example by claiming: “I can’t work in an open office because of my ADHD.”

-Just to be clear, I do NOT say that we as women make our mental illnesses up to avoid work.
+Just to be clear, I do NOT say that we make our mental illnesses up to avoid work.
 On the contrary: I believe many of us use our real diagnoses to avoid truly unfavorable conditions.
 Just as with other strategies, we grab for them, mostly subconsciously, as in patriarchy it is more acceptable for a woman to say “I have ADHD” than assert her will or say she has needs.

 A Neutral Skin